Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 211 PC describes the felony crime of robbery as unlawful taking of personal property in the possession of someone else, against their will, by use of force or fear.

-This article by our Los Angeles criminal defense attorneys will focus of what prosecutors must prove in order to convict someone of the crime of robbery.
+This article by our Los Angeles criminal defense attorneys will focus on what prosecutors must prove in order to convict someone of robbery.

 What is the Definition of Robbery in California?